The first qualifying session at the Manx Grand Prix was temporarily stopped due to a red-flag incident

-Manx Grand Prix: Opening qualifying stopped after red-flag incident at Ballagarey as Michael Dunlop sets early pace
+Manx Grand Prix: Opening qualifying temporarily halted after red-flag incident at Ballagarey as Michael Dunlop sets early pace

 An incident was reported at Ballagarey, resulting in a delay of around one hour on the opening day of the festival before the session recommenced.